SAJIB3489/FootballLeague_database/README.md

-# Database design for Football League
+# MySQL Database design for Football League

 #### Objective:
 Design and implement a database that captures details about football matches, including teams, players, matches, and goals.
 Use triggers to ``automatically update`` match results and team standings after each match.